vizarce/guess_word/README.md

-# guess_word
+# Guess The Word
-The word guessing game
+The simple word guessing game, which I'll be trying to improve)